ugo-nama-kun/DQN-chainer/readme.txt

 Modification of the hyper-parameters
 ------------------------------------

-If your machine does not have enough memory to run the full-version DQN, try setting the data_size variable much smaller value like 2*10**4.
+If your machine does not have enough memory to run the full-version DQN, try setting "data_size" variable much smaller value like 2*10**4.
 This setting may reduce the final performance, but still works well at least in "Pong" domain.

 ------------------------------------
 Copyright (c) 2015 Naoto Yoshida All Right Reserved.